ThinkingJoules/distributed-web-data/README.md

 - Federated: The core difference between my approach and some other dApp approaches, is I prefer to gain privacy through a federated model, instead of *requiring* encryption (DHT/widely replicated).
 This requires a way to set permissions on who can access what.
   - I think content addressing and encryption can and probably will be used, but first and foremost, data sits at end points (like an IP Address).
 - Accessible: No acquiring tokens in order to use the system.
 Ideally little to no money should be needed.
-- Permissionless: This system does not aggregate any content, so there is no reason to do censoring or curation of content creation at this low level.
+- Permissionless: This system does not aggregate any content, so there is no reason to censor or curate content creation at this low level.
 Systems built on top of this have to deal with it.
 Adding new semantic symbols also needs to be available to anyone.
 - Discoverable: Underlying core primitives are easily found.
 These core primitives then enable universal queries for p2p discovery of content.
 - Verifiable: Digital Signatures to verify authorship.

 # TL;DR
-I am proposing a new system [tentatively dubbed](https://github.com/ThinkingJoules/distributed-web-data/issues/1) Digital Reality (DR).
-It aims to meet the requirements listed above better than the current alternatives, by combining some underlying components together:
+I will try to lay out a proposal that meets the requirements listed above better than the current alternatives, by combining some underlying components together:
 - Shared semantic symbols for interoperable data
 - Query language built from core semantic symbols
 - Digital Identity (PKI system) used as a namespace to store user data, and build a DNS-like endpoint resolver
 ## Quick Compare To Other Systems
-- The data model is based off a lineage of projects RDF -> Solid -> Atomic Data
+- The data model is based on a lineage of projects RDF -> Solid -> Atomic Data
   - The data model (like the ones listed above) is conceptually based on a 'Triple'
   - A Triple is the result of decomposing tables.
 A single Triple is basically a 'cell'.
 - You could probably fit the data model into GunDB, but GunDB isn't 'easy' to set up in a federated manner.